gabrielabosi/RedPaper/README.md

 **Required Must-have Stories**

-* User logs in to access previous replies and preference settings
+[x] User logs in to access main page with posts
+[] User can Register for new Account
-* User picks what their favorite forum/ subreddit.
+[] User picks what their favorite forum/ subreddit.
-* USer have the ability to post and comment under subreddit.
+[] USer have the ability to post and comment under subreddit.
-* Profile pages for each user
+[] Profile pages for each user
-* Settings (Accesibility, Notification, General, etc.)
+[] Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* news page with current events
+[] news page with current events
-* page with what is the most popular forums on reddit
-* User can chat using Reddits Chat Feature
+[] page with what is the most popular forums on reddit [] User can chat using Reddits Chat Feature
-* User can view RPan, Reddits Live Service
+[] User can view RPan, Reddits Live Service

 ### 2. Screen Archetypes